AndreasNelson/3501lab5/README.md

 - **p4 and E** are satisfied because E prefers p4 the most.

 Despite some unsatisfactory pairings (e.g., p2 with A and p5 with D), the overall pairing is considered satisfactory because no one can improve their situation by switching partners.

-Thus, the output `Is the pairing satisfactory? true` is correct.